ietf-wg-cellar/ebml-specification/specification.markdown

 EBML Element Type | Signed Integer :-----------------|:--------------
 Endianness        | Big-endian
-Length            | A Signed Integer Element MUST declare a length that is no greater than 8 octets.
-A Signed Integer Element with a zero-octet length represents an integer value of zero.
 Definition        | A Signed Integer stores an integer (meaning that it can be written without a fractional component) which may be negative, positive, or zero.
 Because EBML limits Signed Integers to 8 octets in length a Signed Element may store a number from −9,223,372,036,854,775,808 to +9,223,372,036,854,775,807.
+Length            | A Signed Integer Element MUST declare a length that is no greater than 8 octets.
+If the EBML Element is not defined to have a `default` value, then a Signed Integer Element with a zero-octet length represents an integer value of zero.

 EBML Element Type | Unsigned Integer :-----------------|:-----------------
 Endianness        | Big-endian
 Length            | A Unsigned Integer Element MUST declare a length that is no greater than 8 octets.
-An Unsigned Integer Element with a zero-octet length represents an integer value of zero.
+If the EBML Element is not defined to have a `default` value, then an Unsigned Integer Element with a zero-octet length represents an integer value of zero.
 Definition        | An Unsigned Integer stores an integer (meaning that it can be written without a fractional component) which may be positive or zero.
 Because EBML limits Unsigned Integers to 8 octets in length an unsigned Element may store a number from 0 to 18,446,744,073,709,551,615.

 EBML Element Type | Float
 :-----------------|:------
 Endianness        | Big-endian
 Length            | A Float Element MUST declare a length of either 0 octets (0 bit), 4 octets (32 bit) or 8 octets (64 bit).
-A Float Element with a zero-octet length represents a numerical value of zero.
+If the EBML Element is not defined to have a `default` value, then a Float Element with a zero-octet length represents a numerical value of zero.
 Definition        | A Float Element stores a floating-point number as defined in IEEE 754.

 EBML Element Type | String